 There is one posthumous Nobel Peace Prize, to Dag Hammarskjöld in 1961.
 From 1974, the Statutes of the Nobel Foundation stipulate that a prize cannot be awarded posthumously, unless death has occurred after the announcement of the Nobel Prize.
 Before 1974, the Nobel Prize was also awarded posthumously to Erik Axel Karlfeldt (Nobel Prize in Literature 1931).

 Many believe that Winston Churchill was awarded the Nobel Peace Prize, but he was actually awarded the 1953 Nobel Prize in Literature.
 In fact, Churchill was nominated both for the literature prize and for the Nobel Peace Prize.

 Explore the nomination database for the Nobel Prizes

 Nobel Peace Prizes and nominations in the first 100 years

-The 109 awarded individuals and organizations over the first one hundred years of the Nobel Peace Prize (1901-2001), and the 4857 nominees, can be distributed geographically and by organization as shown below:
+The 109 awarded individuals and organisations over the first one hundred years of the Nobel Peace Prize (1901-2001), and the 4857 nominees, can be distributed geographically and by organisation as shown below:

 Nominated but not awarded